 The Oxo 32 Good Grips 32 Ounce cold brew coffee maker (opens in new tab) is a particular gem.
 It comes with the ‘rainmaker’ top for optimum distribution of water over coffee grounds, a fine stainless steel mesh for straining, a beautiful BPA-free carafe with stopper for easy fridge storage.

 Looking to experiment further?
-Here's how to make french press coffee.
+Here's how to make French press coffee, how to make pour over coffee and how to make espresso.